leeticija/flex_sensor_arduino_ros_package/README.md

 Which will record two relevant topics.

-Flex sensor response when gripping small cilinder (lighter grip):
+After recording the data you were interested in, you can plot it with python script in ```sensor_data``` folder.
+In this project, I was comparing flex sensor bending while gripping a cilindrical object with different forces, and also, bending with empty gripper, no item.
+The goal was to find relation between sensor bending and gripping force and also find the minimum gripping force needed for lifting the object of an unknown softness.

+## The recorded data

+In the first sample, I introduced the gripping of a small cilinder with the light grip.
+Concrete recorded data can be inspected in ```/sensor_data/my_data.bag```:
 ![Flex Sensor Setup](sensor_data/images/cilinder0.png)

-Flex sensor response when gripping small cilinder (harder grip):
+Flex sensor response when gripping small cilinder (more force, ```my_data6.bag```):
 ![Flex Sensor Setup](sensor_data/images/cilinder6.png)

-Flex sensor response when no item was gripped (light grip):
+Flex sensor response when no item was gripped (light grip, ```itemless0.bag```):
 ![Flex Sensor Setup](sensor_data/images/itemless0.png)

-Flex sensor response when no item was gripped (harder grip):
+Flex sensor response when no item was gripped (harder grip, ```itemless9.bag```):
 ![Flex Sensor Setup](sensor_data/images/itemless_9.png)